FFN-21 · Functional Field Note

 What It Looks Like in the Wild

 Users question AI logic and decisions when the reasoning is opaque.
 Initial trust depletes through repeated encounters with unexplained outputs.
-Engagement becomes skeptical rather than collaborative.
+Teams build workarounds to avoid relying on outputs they don't understand.

 - Initial trust depletes with each opaque output